About photographer Barney Brewster

-My enduring enthusiasm for photography goes back to my student days, with my special interest in moonlight and night photography beginning a few years later in 1978.
+My enthusiasm for photography goes back to my student days, with my special interest in moonlight and night photography beginning a few years later, in 1978.

 While still a student I had my first solo exhibition – in a converted public toilet of picturesque construction (then called the Taj Mahal, now known as the Welsh Dragon).
 In the early 1980s I was sole photographer for four conservation calendars and travelled the country widely; later I was a partner in a small publishing house, Nikau Press.
 However my main career has been in the rare book trade.

 In September 2012 I published my first photo book, Night Visions, followed by 36 Views of Mt Taranaki in 2015 (edition of 50 copies).
-My second book of long exposure photography, Perfect Evenings, has just been released.
+My second book of long exposure photography, Perfect Evenings, was released in October 2017.